-Niseko is arguably the most famous ski resort in Japan, and for all the right reasons.
+Niseko is arguably the most famous ski resort in Japan, and quite possibly the best skiing in the world.
 Visitors from around the world head to Niseko to experience Japan’s famous fluffy powder, long ski season and consistent high falls of snow.
 English is the main language spoken on the resort making it easy for visitors to make their way around the four interconnected ski hills.
 In addition to long ski runs, Niseko resorts offer backcountry enthusiasts the option for off-trail skiing.
 Backcountry ski areas can be accessed through special gates or on guided tours, most notably to the slopes of the nearby volcano, Mount Yotei.

 The Shiga Kogen Ski Resort is Japan’s largest ski area with 19 resorts in total and enough varied terrain to keep you busy for a few days.
 A single lift ticket will get you access to 52 lifts, gondolas, and ropeways in the area.
 Shiga Kogen is split into the two areas connected by a shuttle bus.
 The southern section has ski runs and hot springs that lead to the summit of the 2305m tall Mount Yokote.
 The northern section hosted the slalom events of the 1998 Nagano Winter Olympics and contains a number of 2000 m high peaks.
 All combined, Shiga Kogen has an extensive area for skiers and snowboarders to explore.

 Furano is another one of Hokkaido’s top ski resorts with long runs, a terrain park, halfpipe and downhill courses used for World Cup races.
 It is a family-friendly resort with a good selection of beginner runs, wide slopes, and attractions where you can experience snow rafting, dog sledding, parasailing, and snowmobiling.